 Upon loss of significant influence over the associate, the Group measures and recognises any retaining investment at its fair value.
-Any differences between the carrying amount of the associate upon loss of significant influence and the fair value of the remaining investment and proceeds from disposal are recognised in the consolidated statement the same way as construction contracts. of profit or loss.
+Any differences between the carrying amount of the associate upon loss of significant influence and the fair value of the remaining investment and proceeds from disposal are recognised in the consolidated statement of profit or loss.